TheNXFury/code-of-conduct/README.md

 * No stalking or intimidation, online or otherwise.
 * No spamming, trolling, flaming, or other disruptions of the peace.
 * No inappropriate usernames.
 Moderators will change your name if it is found to be NSFW or derogatory.
+* No changing of usernames/nicknames without informing the moderation team.
 * No advocating or threatening of any of the above behaviors.

 # Reporting and Moderation

-Moderators can be emailed at mods@ossu.dev.
-On the OSSU Discord server, users can use @moderator to alert the mod team about an issue in a channel.
+Moderators can be reached by notifying @staff in our discord server.

 If you see any behavior that goes against the Code of Conduct, report it to the moderation team as soon as possible, either privately or publicly.